Andy Beshear: Education

+Beshear has also opposed school choice programs, saying that 2024 Kentucky Amendment 2 meant "less money in public schools" Amendment 2 would have changed the Kentucky constitution to allow state funds to go toward education outside public schools.
+Beshear campaigned against the amendment and appeared in advertisements.
+The amendment failed by a wide margin, winning a majority in no county.
+Beshear said voters had "definitively stated" that public funds should only be spent on public education.

+In 2026, Beshear issued an executive order launching the Team Kentucky Pre-K Pilot Program to expand free full-day preschool access.
+He created the program shortly after Republican leaders in the Kentucky General Assembly decided not to fund preschool in the state budget.

 Environment

 Beshear accepts the scientific consensus on climate change.
 In 2019, he said he wanted to create more clean energy jobs to employ those who lose their jobs in the coal industry and to expand clean coal technology in Kentucky.

-Gambling
+Gaming

 Beshear supports legalizing casino gambling, sports betting, fantasy sports betting, and online poker betting in Kentucky.
 Beshear proclaimed March 2020 Responsible Gambling Awareness Month in Kentucky.
 On March 31, 2023, Beshear signed House Bill 551 into law, legalizing sports betting in Kentucky.

 Gun rights

 Beshear said he would not support an assault weapons ban.
 He said he would instead support a red flag law authorizing courts to allow police to temporarily confiscate firearms from people a judge deemed a danger to themselves or others.
 In March 2023, Beshear allowed a bill that would bar state police from enforcing federal gun regulations to become law without his signature.

-On April 10, 2023, a personal friend of Beshear's was killed by gunfire in the Louisville bank shooting.
+In April 2026, Beshear issued two firearm-related vetoes during a public event in Louisville.
+The event was organized alongside advocates affected by the 2023 Louisville bank shooting.
+Beshear vetoed HB312, legislation that sought to create provisional concealed carry licenses from 18- to 20-year-olds.
+In his veto message, Beshear noted federal law restricts this age group from buying handguns.
+He dedicated the veto to his close friend Tommy Elliott, who was murdered in the 2023 bank shooting.
+Beshear also vetoed a bill that would shield gun manufacturers and licensed dealers from civil liability.
+In his veto message, he said the bill unfairly prioritized corporate immunity over gun violence victims' rights.